 Wolverine is a heritage company, born in the USA.
 For over 140 years they’ve been producing purposefully built, hard wearing boots that are meant to last for the long haul.

 In this in-depth Wolverine 1000 Mile boot review, I’m going to cover a brief history of the brand, touch on the quality & craftsmanship, comfort & durability, shoe sizing, price to performance, the pros & cons, how they’ve held up over

 3 years (now 6 years) of wear, and talk about some viable alternatives.

 The 1000 Mile boot is Wolverine’s crown jewel and the original, first introduced in the 1910s.
 It got its name because it was built to last for 1000 miles of wear.
 And let me tell ya, these rugged workhorses are like a fine wine, only getting better with age.

-I’ve had my Wolverine 1000 Mile boots for just about 3.5 years now and while they haven’t quite gotten 1000 miles worth of wear, they’ve been on many treks — around the world and back.
-I first posted about them over 3 years ago.
+I’ve had my Wolverine 1000 Mile boots for just about 6 years now and while they haven’t quite gotten 1000 miles worth of wear, they’ve been on many treks — around the world and back.
+I first posted about them about 6 years ago.
 You can check out that article here.

-Hit the play button below if you prefer to watch the video review.
+Hit the play button below if you prefer to watch a video review.

 And now let’s talk a little bit of brand history.

 A BRIEF HISTORY

 Wolverine was founded by G.A.
 Krause in 1883.
 It started as a small leather tannery with a handful of employees.
 And by 1903, Krause and Co. were producing 300 boots a day in their Michigan factory.